Too fast to be single: Tidal evolution and photometric identification of stellar and planetary companions: Abstract

 \section{Abstract}

-Many stars exist in binary or multiple systems where tidal interactions modify rotational evolution.
-In single stars, magnetic braking slows rotation, but in close binaries, tidal forces synchronize rotation, leading to high spin rates.
-Thus, fast rotators are often synchronized binaries or planetary systems.
-We analyze stellar rotation in the Kepler field to identify non-single systems photometrically.
-By studying young clusters, we derive an initial rotation–temperature relation for single stars, validated through magnitude excess and previous binarity studies, identifying 1,219 candidate non-single systems with $P_{\rm rot} > 3$ days.
-For ultra-fast rotators ($P_{\rm rot} < 3$ days), we compile a catalog of 1,296 candidate ultra-short-period binaries, often part of hierarchical triples, reinforcing the link between rapid spins and multiplicity.
-Applying our method to planet-host stars, we uncover two potential circumbinary systems (Kepler-1184, Kepler-1521) and two systems possibly synchronized by close-in planets (Kepler-493, Kepler-957), with five additional cases as potential false positives.
-Our analysis of known non-single stars reveals clear tidal features: period synchronization, orbit circularization, and a constraint on the minimal pericenter ($r_p \propto (P_{\rm orb}/P_{\rm rot})^{0.77}$).
-These findings provide new insights into tidal evolution and offer a robust method for identifying stellar multiplicity, with implications for stellar evolution, binary formation, and exoplanet dynamics.
+Many stars, including those in binary or multiple systems, exhibit modified rotational evolution due to tidal interactions.
+While magnetic braking slows rotation in single stars, close binaries experience synchronization from tidal forces, resulting in high spin rates.
+Thus, fast rotators often signify synchronized binaries or planetary systems.
+We analyze stellar rotation in the Kepler field to photometrically identify non-single systems.
+Establishing an initial rotation–temperature relationship for individual stars via young clusters, we confirm our findings through magnitude excess and prior binary star system studies.
+Stars rotating faster than this relationship display a bimodal distribution in peculiar velocity, indicative of non-single or young stars.
+Leveraging this, we separate non-single stars when peculiar velocity is measurable, or estimate likelihood for those without.
+Our method identifies 2229 potential non-single star systems with rotation periods exceeding 3 days.
+For ultra-fast rotators ($P_{rot} < 3 $ days), we compile a catalog of 1518 ultra-short-period binary candidates, often part of hierarchical triples, reinforcing rapid spin's association with multiplicity.
+Applying our method to planet-host stars uncovers Kepler-1184 as a potential circumbinary system and identifies Kepler-493 and Kepler-957 potentially synchronized by close-in planets, with three others as potential false positives.
+Analysis of known non-single stars reveals clear tidal effects: period synchronization, orbit circularization, and a minimal pericenter constraint for binaries ($r_p \propto (P_{orb}/P_{rot})^{0.77}$).
+These findings offer insights into tidal evolution, provide a robust method for identifying stellar multiplicity, and have implications for stellar evolution, binary formation, and exoplanet dynamics.

 \keywords{astronomy --- light curve --- binaries}